amethyst/evoli/README.md

 cargo run
 ```

-If you run into issues please report them here or on http://discord.gg/amethyst.
+If you run into issues please report them here or on http://discord.gg/amethyst in the #showcase-game channel.

 ## Get involved